Burnout Prevention Strategies for IT Professionals: Recognizing Signs and Implementing Self-Care Practices

 • Pomodoro Technique: This involves working in focused sprints of 25 minutes followed by a 5-minute break.
 After four “Pomodoros,” take a longer break of 15-30 minutes.
 This technique helps maintain high levels of concentration while preventing fatigue.

 • Time-blocking: Plan your day by blocking out time for specific activities.
-This allocates time for tasks and sets boundaries to help manage work-life balance, which is essential for preventing burnout.
+This allocates time for tasks and sets boundaries to help manage work-life balance, essential for preventing burnout.

 Resilience Building